rethinkdb/horizon/rfcs/plugins.md

 ## Things plugins can't do

-If you need to do any of these things, writing a custom backend and importing `@horizon/server` as a module will be your best bet.

  - hook into websocket request types it didn't define
  - respond to requests to http routes it didn't define
  - modify state of other plugins
  - override validation results
  - see configuration options for other plugins

+If you need to do any of these things, embedding Horizon is your best bet.

 Critically, plugins should not be thought of as middleware, being injected into a stack of plugins each of which potentially modifies